Conquest of Wu by Jin: Rise of the Jin dynasty

 From as early as 262, the Wei regent Sima Zhao had already started planning for the conquests of Wei's two rival states.
 He decided to attack Shu first because an invasion of Wu required costly and labour-intensive preparations such as constructing naval vessels and opening up waterways for the vessels.
 He also pointed out that if Wei managed to conquer Shu, they could make use of Shu's geographical advantage by sending a naval fleet downstream from Shu to attack Wu.
 In the winter of 262, as the Wei government mobilised troops from the various provinces for the Shu invasion, they also put Tang Zi in charge of overseeing the construction of warships in preparation for a future invasion of Wu.

-In early 266, about two years after the surrender and end of Shu, Sima Zhao's son and successor Sima Yan usurped the throne from the last Wei emperor Cao Huan and established the Jin dynasty to replace Wei.
+In February 266, about 26 months after the surrender and end of Shu, Sima Zhao's son and successor Sima Yan usurped the throne from the last Wei emperor Cao Huan and established the Jin dynasty to replace Wei.
 During this time, Sima Yan heeded his advisers' suggestions to win over the Shu people's hearts by showing benevolence and generosity, as well as to induce Wu subjects to defect to Jin by tempting them with rewards and incentives.
 Among other things, he made the former Shu emperor Liu Shan a duke, and awarded peerages, titles and appointments to numerous former Shu subjects and their descendants, including Luo Xian, Chen Shou, Zhuge Jing, Lü Ya, Fei Gong and Chen Yu.

 On 29 April 269, Sima Yan ordered Yang Hu to station at Xiangyang and supervise military affairs in the Jin-controlled territories in Jing Province.